 - Even if study doesn’t appeal, you can still get a qualification.
 New Zealand Apprenticeships and industry training are ideal ways to gain a qualification while earning money at the same time.

 - Look through the list of industry training organisations (ITOs) on our ITO contact page.
-Rank the industries on a scale of one to 10, 10 being an industry you would leap out of bed to work for, and one being an industry that would make you pull the blankets over your eyes and go back to sleep.
+Rank the industries on a scale of 1 to 10 - 10 being an industry you would leap out of bed to work for, and one being an industry that would make you pull the blankets over your eyes and go back to sleep.

 Not sure about leaving home to study?

 - You need to decide how much you want to do the course.
-What’s your long-term goal?
+What is your long-term goal?
 What are your priorities?
 Perhaps there will be short-term pain for long-term gain.

 - Have you looked at other options?
-Perhaps there are short courses nearer to your home that will give you a taste of the course.
-Once you find out all the options, you can work out which plan feels the best.
+There may be short courses nearer to your home that will give you a taste of the course.
+Once you find out all the options, you can work out which plan feels best.

 - What are your fears about going away?
-Perhaps you could find out if there is anyone else you know doing the course or moving to the same city.
-Perhaps you could have a holiday in that city during the year to see what it’s like.
+Perhaps you could find out if anyone else you know is doing the course or moving to the same city.
+Or you could have a holiday in that city during the year to see what it’s like.
 Maybe there are family members in that part of the country you could board with?

-- If you really can’t face moving yet, you could look at work options that are in the same field that will also help you get into the course next year.
+- If you really can’t face moving yet, you could look at work options in the same field that will also help you get into the course next year.